PhD in Design and Computation

 A portfolio is strongly suggested for PhD applicants.
 Research papers or a portfolio of the applicant's work (maximum of 30 pages) may be uploaded to the Architecture Graduate Application to aid the admissions committee but are not required.

 The portfolio should include evidence of recent creative work, whether personal, academic or professional.
 Choose what you care about, what you think is representative of your best work, and what is expressive of you.
 Work done collaboratively should be identified as such and the applicant's role in the project defined.
-Name, address and program to which you are applying should also be included.
+Your name, and program to which you are applying should also be included.
 We expect the portfolio to be the applicant's own work.
-Applicants whose programs require portfolios will upload a 30-page maximum), 10MB (maximum) PDF file to the online application system.
-The dimensions should be roughly 1650x1275 pixels at 150 dpi and exported for screen viewing.
-Applicants may include resumes but should include them as one page in the portfolio if they wish.
+Applicants whose programs require portfolios will upload a 30-page maximum), 15MB (maximum) PDF file to the online application system.
+The dimensions should be exported for screen viewing.
+Two page "spreads" are counted as one page.

 Interview